lydiaYchen/PerfEvaluation-IN4215/README.md

 ### Homework

-Most lectures are accompanied by **one required reading**, which is usually a scientific paper.
-For every required reading you are asked to write a *review*.
-These review activities are individual work.

-Each review is graded as either *excellent*, *sufficient* or *insufficient*.
-In order to pass the course, 9 of the 14 offered review opportunities have to be passed with at least *sufficient*.
-Use the provided [review template](reviewForm.md) and follow its instructions.
-Reviews are submitted via Brightspace.
+- Homework 1: due in week 4
+- Homework 4: due in week 7

 ### Group projects

-The group projects follow each other.
-During the first 5 course weeks, the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the [applied NLP project](projectAppliedNLP.md).

-Group size:
+- 7 predefined project topics: evaluting the systems of
-- 2-3 students.
+- Group size: 2-3 students
+- Schedule: interim meeting (week 6), report due (week 9), and presntation/interview (week 9)

 At the end of each project phase we will conduct a short interview (20 minutes per group) about the group project and its connection to the course content.
 Based on the project report and the interview, each member of the group receives a grade.
-We have two project phases (core IR and applied NLP), so each group will have one interview in week 5 and week 9 (*tentatively*).

 In order to pass this course, you need to fullfil **all** of the following:
 1. Receive an overall grade of 5.8 or higher (in alignment with TU Delft's exam regulations).
-2. Complete both project phases with at least a grade of 5.0.
+2. Each homework and project at least a grade of 5.0.
-3. Receive a *sufficient* for at least 9 of the 14 reviews.

-## Schecule

 ## Collaboration v.s. cheating